Different Habitat Types

 5. Aquatic Ecosystems

-Different aquatic habits are home to distinctive plant and animal species similar to forest ecosystems.
+Different aquatic habitats are home to distinctive plant and animal species similar to forest ecosystems.
 Three types of aquatic habitats include:

 • Freshwater: Lakes, rivers, streams, and ponds are examples of freshwater habitats.
-These ecosystems make up less than 0.01% of the earth yet support over 100,000 species.
+These ecosystems make up less than 0.01% of the Earth, yet support over 125,000 species.

 • Marine: The open ocean is the water beyond coastal areas and is home to some of the biggest marine wildlife, such as whales, sharks, and dolphins.

-• Coastal: Coastal habitats are where the land meets the sea and include mangrove ecosystems, coral reefs, salt marshes, estuaries, shorelines, and seagrass meadows.
-Coastal ecosystems are a nursery for numerous fish and a breeding ground for 85% of migratory birds in the United States.
+• Coastal: Habitats along coastlines are where the land meets the sea and include mangrove ecosystems, coral reefs, salt marshes, estuaries, shorelines, and seagrass meadows.
+Coastal ecosystems are nursery grounds for numerous fish and breeding grounds for 85% of migratory birds in the United States.

 Aquatic ecosystems are critical habitats, from mangroves shielding coastlines from rising sea levels to reefs and seagrass meadows boosting fish numbers for animal and human consumption.

 These aquatic habitats are also carbon sinks.
-Studies have indicated that underwater grasses can capture and store 10% of the carbon in marine soils for long durations.
-This reduces the impacts of climate change.
+Studies have indicated that underwater grasses can capture and store 10% of the carbon in marine soils for long durations, reducing the impacts of climate change.

 Habitat Loss and Degradation

-For example, forest clearing and timber exploitation caused a decline of 20 to 35% of mangrove forests in the past 50 years.
-However, mangrove ecosystems matter for fish harvesting, preventing coastal impacts from extreme weather, and even providing rare medicinal ingredients.
+Ecosystem degradation could also have grave consequences for economies, food security, medicine and disease, erosion, climate change, and other weather events.
+For example, forest clearing and timber exploitation caused a 21.6% decline in global mangrove forests from 1985 to 2020, with a 16.5% decrease in carbon stocks.
+Mangrove ecosystems matter for fish harvesting, preventing coastal impacts from extreme weather, and even providing rare medicinal ingredients.

 All Habitats Are Worth Saving